 What is Print on Demand?

-Print on demand is a service that lets you design items and sell them to the public.
+Print on demand is a service that lets you design and sell your own products to the public.
 It’s a great way for artists to get their work publicized and a great way for regular folks to support smaller artists and designers.
 I’d much rather buy new clothes from someone hustling to design them than from a huge name brand, wouldn’t you?

 And it’s not only clothing!
 You can use print on demand to create, buy, and sell lots of items.
 They offer coffee mugs, posters, stickers, cell phone cases, scarves, notebooks, and more.
 Even if you don’t want to design items, you may want to check out the Print on Demand sites to see if there’s anything that you like.